acaglayan/MMSNet/README.md

 ├── splits.mat
 ├── sceneTypes.txt
 </pre>
 Unlike other datasets, NYUV2 dataset is provided as a Matlab .mat file in `nyu_depth_v2_labeled.mat`.
 This work uses the provided in-painted depth maps and RGB images.
-Depth colorization can be applied as follows in order to prepare depth data offline.
+In order to prepare depth data offline, depth colorization can be applied as follows:
 ```
 python utils/depth_colorize.py --dataset "nyuv2" --dataset-path <NYUV2 ROOT PATH>
 ```
 ### Fukuoka RGB-D Scene
-<a href="http://robotics.ait.kyushu-u.ac.jp/kyushu_datasets/indoor_rgbd.html" target="_blank">Fukuoka RGB-D Indoor Scene</a> dataset is used for the first time in the literature for benchmarking with this work.
+<a href="http://robotics.ait.kyushu-u.ac.jp/kyushu_datasets/indoor_rgbd.html" target="_blank">Fukuoka RGB-D Indoor Scene</a> dataset is used for the first time in the literature for benchmarking in this work.
 There are 6 categories: <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/corridors.tar.gz" target="_blank">Corridor</a>, <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/kitchens.tar.gz" target="_blank">kitchen</a>, <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/labs.tar.gz" target="_blank">lab</a>, <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/offices.tar.gz" target="_blank">office</a>, <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/studyrooms.tar.gz" target="_blank">study_room</a>, and <a href="http://robotics.ait.kyushu-u.ac.jp/~kurazume/data_research/toilets.tar.gz" target="_blank">toilet</a>.
 The files should be extracted in a folder (e.g. `fukuoka`).
 The dataset structure should be something like below:
 <pre>
 Fukuoka ROOT PATH
 ├── fukuoka